Chalarangelo/30-seconds-of-code/snippets/createEventHub.md

 Creates a pub/sub ([publish–subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern)) event hub with `emit`, `on`, and `off` methods.

+Instantiate a new `Map` object to allow any event type (including objects) to be the key, and also so object prototype property names are not resolved.

 For `emit`, resolve the array of handlers based on the `event` argument and then run each one with `Array.forEach()` by passing in the data as an argument.